 Now there are three ways to connect your speakers to your receiver via Bluetooth.
 You can use a Bluetooth transmitter and receiver connected to a headphone socket, USB, or composite out.

-Just to explain, a Bluetooth transmitter is simply a signal broadcasting device that used to connect a non-Bluetooth device with a Bluetooth-enabled device.
+Just to explain, a Bluetooth transmitter is simply a signal broadcasting device that is used to connect a non-Bluetooth device with a Bluetooth-enabled device.

 On the other hand, a Bluetooth receiver is a signal receiver that is used to connect a Bluetooth device to a non-Bluetooth device.

 You can use a WiFi adapter as well to create a wireless signal to connect your receiver and speakers.

 You can use a Bluetooth transmitter/receiver that allows 3.5mm headphone AUX connections like the Rainyb Long Range Bluetooth Transmitter Receiver.